kevry/covid-symptom-tracker/README.md

 ## React Native Mobile App: Covid Symptom Tracker

 ### Authentication
 All authenticaion was implemented through Google Firebase.
-Users can log into the app with email and password or through their Gmail.
+Users can log into the app with email and password or using their Gmail.

 For registration, users will input their first name, last name, email, and password to be fully registered in the app.